musall/WidefieldImager/README.md

 The 'CAD' folder contains 3-D models for different parts that are useful for head-fixed imaging, such as headbars and clamps and a light-shielding cone.
 The 'Analysis' folder contains a Matlab pipeline to perfornm linear dimensionality reduction (using localized singular value decomposition) and hemodynamic correction on raw imaging data.

-# Hardware
+# Requirements
-There are no specific hardware requirements to run the code.
-Our acqusition system runs on Matlab 2014b, minor adjustments might be needed for newer Matlab versions.
-To capture imaging data, it is recommended to use a large (>=1TB) solid state drive and sufficient RAM (>=16GB).
-Since data is streamed to memory and written to disc between trials, this is particularly important when continuously imaging for long durations or high frame rates.
+There are no specific requirements for the imaging PC.
+However, it is recommended to use a large (>=1TB) solid state drive and sufficient RAM (>=16GB).
+Since data is streamed to working memory and written to disc between trials, this is particularly important when continuously imaging for longer durations or high frame rates.
 The pre-processing pipeline also benefits from sufficient RAM (>= 16GB).
 The optional GPU-acceleration requires a CUDA compatible GPU from Nvidia, ideally with at least 6GB of VRAM.

+The software requires Matlab and the Image Acquisition Toolbox (IMAQ).
+Our acqusition system runs on Matlab 2014b and the code has been tested up to Matlab 2017a.
+Minor adjustments might be needed for newer Matlab versions.

 # Widefield acquisition software
 The software is customized to work with a PCO.edge 5.5 camera.
 You can modify WidefieldImager.m to work with different camera systems through Matlabs ImageAcquisition toolbox.